 Types of Filtration

 There are three basic types of filtration: mechanical, chemical, and biological.
-Some filtration systems focus on one type of filtration; other types of filters utilize two or three filtration methods.
+Some systems focus on one type of filtration; other types of filters utilize two or three methods.

-Mechanical filtration refers to the filtration process that removes solid particles from the water.
-This filtration method makes the water look better but does not remove dissolved wastes or harmful chemicals such as ammonia or nitrites.
+Mechanical filtration refers to the process that removes solid particles from the water.
+This filtration method makes the water look better but does not remove dissolved wastes or harmful chemicals, such as ammonia or nitrites.

 Understanding the Nitrogen Cycle